38 Types of Spiders in Maryland

 These spiders prey on small insects like flies, ants, beetles, butterflies, and bees by either catching them in their webs or stalking them until they are within reach.

-Flower crab spiders have an impressive ability to change color for camouflage purposes, and males have red coloring on the undersides of their front two legs.
+Flower crab spiders can change color for camouflage purposes, and males have red coloring on the undersides of their front two legs.
 The females usually stay white with yellow markings on their top two legs.

 21. Ground Crab Spider